bejayoharen/SJWidgets/README.md

 #Building#

-Build with ant.
-To use, you will need the resulting jar from dist and the files in lib.
+Build with maven.
+To build and run the simple tests, use:

-You can also compile the example with "ant example" and even run the example with "ant runex"
+mvn compile exec:exec -Dsimpletest

+To build and run the table test, use:

+mvn compile exec:exec -Dtabletest

 #Examples#